Creative Commons Licensed (or Other Fair Use with Copyright) Images of Pots, Vases, Containers, & Fragments

 A piece called: ‘Unknown Black Woman.’
 Bronze head of a young woman or man.
 From Alexandria, Egypt; Hellenistic Greek style, Ptolemaic era, ca. 180-150 BCE.
 Originally part of a miniature trefoil pitcher, her head was later attached to a marble body in the 1400s CE.

-Citation: Composite image courtesy of Leah Himmelhoch, February 4th, 2026, taken at the National Archaeological Museum of Florence (Inv.
+Citation: Photos courtesy of Leah Himmelhoch, taken February 4th, 2026 at the National Archaeological Museum of Florence (Inv.
 2288).
 CC BY-SA 4.0 International.

 Red-figure figurative oinochoe (wine pitcher) shaped as a woman’s head.
 Faliscan (Etruscan), from Italy; ca. 350-300 BCE.
 (Red-figure figurative vases usually use red or lighter glaze to denote individuals of Greek or Italian heritage, and black glaze to denote individuals of ‘Ethiopian’ heritage).